Johnson v. Guzman Chavez: Supreme Court

-Certiorari was granted on June 15, 2020.
+Certiorari was granted on June 15, 2020 to decide which statute applies to noncitizens with reinstated removal orders.
 The Supreme Court held oral arguments on January 11, 2021.
-On June 29, 2021, the Supreme Court reversed the Fourth Circuit, holding that the respondents were not entitled to bond hearings for release.
+On June 29, 2021, the Supreme Court reversed the Fourth Circuit, holding that the respondents were not entitled to bond hearings for release while their other claims were pending.
+Justice Stephen Breyer wrote a dissent joined by liberal justices Sonia Sotomayor and Elena Kagan.